RetroAchievements/docs/docs/general/events.md

 For these, use the forum topic to hop in and see what you have to do.

 Several spreadsheets exist to help you on your manual journey to the non-automated badges.
-Read the forum topic to see the up to date list of events, more links to help you out, and more information if you're interested in hopping in!
+Read the forum topic to see the up-to-date list of events, more links to help you out, and more information if you're interested in hopping in!

+## Developer Events

+If you're a set developer, we have events for you, too!

+### DevJam

+An ongoing event for developers that are inspired by rollouts but are for consoles that already exist on the platform.

+See [the DevJam page](../developer-docs/devjam.md) for more information.

+### DevQuests

+A bunch of achievement development-related goals for developers to complete.

+See [the DevQuests page](../developer-docs/devquests.md) for more information.